Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Batch Preparation

 Then, we compare the accuracy of these two batch selection methods on the two datasets of Reddit and Ogbn-products.
 As shown in Figure \ref{fig:batch-type-acc}, the random selection method has the highest accuracy because it has no bias when selecting samples.
 Since cluster-based batch selection is limited to the internal structure of the clustered graph, it introduces data bias, resulting in lower accuracy.
 In addition, we observe that the training process of cluster-based is unstable.
-We think this phenomenon should be related to the distribution of batched subgraphs.
-The cluster-based method selects batches of vertices from the cluster graph in each iteration.
-It is unstable due to the different densities of each cluster graph, which may lead to an imbalance in the distribution of subgraphs involved in training.
+We think this phenomenon is related to the distribution of batched subgraphs.
+Since each cluster graph has a different density, this may lead to an imbalanced distribution of the subgraphs involved in training.
 To illustrate this point, we calculate the clustering coefficient for each batched subgraph as a measure of its density.
 Subsequently, we calculate the variance of the clustering coefficients for the batched subgraphs within an epoch to assess their distribution.
-Through experiments, we find that the variances of random and cluster-based are ${1.1\times10^{-6}}$, ${2\times10^{-4}}$ respectively.
-Therefore, the severe imbalance in the distribution of batched subgraphs in cluster-based results in training unstable.
+The experimental results show that the variance of the cluster-based method (${2\times10^{-4}}$) is much larger than that of the random selection method (${1.1\times10^{-6}}$).
+Therefore, the imbalanced distribution of batch subgraphs leads to the training process being unstable.